no314/stx-fan/sips-ip/sip-029_extending-tokens.md

 This function must never return an error response.
 It can be defined as read-only, i.e. `define-read-only`.

 ### Marketplace-Trait function 1: List in token
-`(list-in-ustx (uint uint <commission-trait>) (response bool uint))`
-Werner: I think the discussion in https://github.com/stacksgov/sips/issues/51 landed on using a more generalized interface such as:
 `(list-in-token (<transferable-trait> uint uint <commission-trait>) (response bool uint))`

 This function announces the listing to a global marketplace.
 This must return `(ok true)` on success, never `(ok false)` and it must send a list event.